Secured vs. unsecured cards: What’s the difference?

 Both secured and unsecured credit cards have the same paying and credit-building capabilities.
 You receive a credit line, spend borrowed money on your needs, get a statement report, and pay off the balance.
-Still, there are some distinctions between them.
+Still, there is still an important difference between secured and unsecured credit cards.

 Secured cards are more affordable than unsecured.
 The reason is in the primary goal you pursue when applying for a secured card — establishment of your credit history and improvement of your credit score.
 They are marketed to customers with low or fair scores.
 Though the issuer treats you as a risky customer with a poor score, there is high probability of being approved.